 Frequently asked questions

-• Are there tools to help keep a sitemap up to date?
+Are there tools to help keep a sitemap up to date?

 Use a visual sitemap generator to transform your XML sitemap into a clear, interactive and editable visual sitemap displaying your website's structure and make updates accordingly before submitting.
 Think of it as an ongoing record of your site's current structure.

-• Does sitemap update automatically?
+Does a sitemap update automatically?

-No, a static sitemap does not update automatically, it must be manually updated.
+No, a static sitemap does not update automatically; it must be manually updated.
 After generating the sitemap, it needs to be uploaded to the website's root directory.
 Dynamic sitemaps do though.

-• How often should you update your sitemap?
+How often should I update a sitemap?

 You should update your sitemap whenever you make significant changes to your site, like adding or removing pages, to help search engines discover and index your content efficiently.
 This enhances search rankings and user experience.

-• How do I keep my sitemap up to date?
+How do I keep my sitemap up to date?

 In order to keep your sitemap up to date, you should republish your entire website.
 This will update the sitemap and ensure the latest content is included.
 Remember to clear your cache afterwards for the most recent version.

-• Why is it important to keep my sitemap updated?
+Why is it important to keep my sitemap updated?

 It's important to keep your sitemap updated because it helps search engines understand your website's structure, prioritize pages and stay on top of changes, fostering prompt indexation of new content and improving site rankings in search results.